 For those doing mass plantings, using trees that have some lumber value would prevent carbon stored in the wood from being returned to the atmosphere after a few decades of growth.
 Deriving fuels from sustainable wood can also help by displacing fuels that are a net source of carbon.
 Native forests that are allowed to complete their natural cycles are important, but so are plantations that are carefully managed as a resource.

 9. Reduce paper mail received.
 Consider switching to online/electronic statements if your financial institution offers them.
 Sometimes they're available for years past, and they're usually as legal for tax purposes as a paper copy (this may vary at a state or local level: Check with authorities).
 This step not only saves the resources and energy used in paper production and delivery, but you have less to store.

-10. Investors: Boost your holdings in responsible companies that focus on efficiency technologies and environmentally conscious resource management.
+10. Investors: Boost your holdings in responsible companies that focus on real efficiency technologies and environmentally conscious resource management.

-Other than a more efficient vehicle, the following will help you get more miles per gallon (see also: EPA's "Driving More Efficiently"):
+Other than a more efficient vehicle, the following will help you get more MPG (see also: "Driving More Efficiently"):

 • Driving habits, like frequent hard acceleration, speeding up and slowing down, and heavy braking, can impact fuel economy.
 Every time you brake, kinetic energy gained from the combustion of fuel is dissipated as waste heat (excepting any conserved by regenerative braking on electric drives).
 Anticipating the need to slow down and coast to a stop means wasting less energy, as well as reducing brake wear.

 • Avoid opening your windows at highway speeds.
 Usually, modern cars will use less fuel with the air conditioner running (especially on "economy" or "recirculate") than they will with the extra drag of open windows.
 Correct refrigerant pressure and a condenser that's not clogged up with dirt and bugs will help your air conditioner run more efficiently.